Scroll for publishers: Platform profile of Twitter's new subscription service

 Scroll says that publishers are paid up to 70% of the $4.99 monthly subscription payment.

-The money is divided up according to how long users spends on different websites through Scroll (as demonstrated in the tweet/ image below).
+The money is divided up according to how long users spend on different websites through Scroll (as demonstrated in the tweet/ image below).

 My favorite little thing about @tryscroll is seeing where my money goes each month: pic.twitter.com/lFlRPo88Mb